UGround: Towards Unified Visual Grounding with Unrolled Transformers: Introduction

-To this end, we present UGround, a \textbf{U}nified visual \textbf{Ground}ing paradigm that dynamically selects intermediate layers across \textbf{U}nrolled transformers as ``mask as prompt''.
+To this end, we present UGround, a \textbf{U}nified visual \textbf{Ground}ing paradigm that dynamically selects intermediate layers across \textbf{U}nrolled transformers as ``mask as prompt.''
 Central to our UGround is Policy-Prompted Masking (PPM), which consists of two key components: Stochastic Skip Connections (SSC) and Mask as Prompt (MasP).
 As shown in Fig.~\ref{fig:intro}(c), SSC is a stochastic reinforcement learning policy that allows each \texttt{<SEG>} token to slide across unrolled transformer layers, reinforcing dynamic layer selection at which it connects to the vision model (\eg, SAM) in a skip-connection fashion.
 Remarkably, SSC enables intermediate layers to skip subsequent ones and connect directly with SAM within each forward $\mathcal{T} _t$ (``skip-connection-like'').
 Across forward $\mathcal{T} _1$ to $\mathcal{T} _T$, such mechanism virtually connects all layers to SAM while activating only one pass at a time (``dropout-like'').
 Given the selected hidden layer, MasP uses the similarity map derived from the \texttt{<SEG>} token and image tokens as a soft logit mask to prompt SAM for mask generation, offering explicit spatial cues through its activation regions in the forward.
 Particularly, the similarity map is differentiable, beyond its implicit optimization via SAM backpropagation, we further impose a cross-entropy loss against the ground-truth mask to explicitly guide spatial cues in the backward.
-In summary, our contributions are threefold:
+Our contributions are threefold: \begin{itemize}[leftmargin=0.3cm] \item We have ``unified'' visual grounding within a single framework from an attribute perspective.
+Previously, existing works either focus on explicit rather than implicit expressions, or handle single-target instead of multi-target scenarios, or respond solely to positive queries without rejecting false premises (empty target). \item We have ``unrolled'' stacked transformers, letting vision decoder tap into intermediate layers in a stochastic skip-connection fashion, in the way of ``mask as prompt.''
+Importantly, we explicitly supervise the prompted mask (similarity map) against the ground-truth mask to further guide the model on where to attend. \item We conduct extensive experiments on the recently proposed ReasonSeg, the classic RefCOCO(+/g), and gRefCOCO(+/g) dataset.
+UGround outperforms the state of the art, achieving up to 9.0\% gains in cIoU on ReasonSeg and 12.1\% gains in N-acc on gRefCOCO(+/g) val sets. \end{itemize}